-Safe and efficient operation of roadways requires that these facilities be classified and designed for the functions that they will perform.
-The entire highway network is traditionally classified by relating the proportion of through movement to the proportion of access.
-Interstates and freeways, which have full control of access and serve only the movement function, are at one end of the scale; access and local streets, which predominately provide for land connections, are at the other end of the scale because they have little or no through movement.
+Safe and efficient operation of streets and highwaysroadways requires that these facilities be classified and designed for the functions that they will perform.
+The entire road systemhighway network is traditionally classified by relating the proportion of through movement to the proportion of access.
+Interstates and Ffreeways, which have full control of access and serve only the movement function, are at one end of the scale; access and local streets, which predominately provide for land accessconnections, are at the other end of the scale because they have little or no through movement.
 Collector and arterial streets normally must provide a balance between movement and access functions; it is along these streets that access management actions become most important.

-Interstates, freeways and expressways in Lee's Summit are generally the responsibility of the Missouri Department of Transportation (MoDOT).
+Interstates, Freeways freeways and expressways-in Lee's Summit are generally the responsibility of the Missouri Department of Transportation (MoDOT).
 As such, those facilities should generally reference the state and federal classification systems and applicable requirements.
-City streets generally range from access streets to arterial streets.
-Seven roadway classifications are defined in Section 2; also referenced in more detail and context in the Thoroughfare Master Plan.
+City streets generally range from residential access streets to arterial streets.
+Six Seven street roadway classifications are defined in the Design and Construction Manual maintained by the Lee's Summit Public Works DepartmentSection 2; also referenced in more detail and context in the Thoroughfare Master Plan.
 These include: